cbjuan/django_pdf_form_filler/README.md

 * Installing PDFTK to enable PDF filling options (appart from using libraries included in requirements.txt) - http://iamsonivivek-pdftk.blogspot.com.es/
 * If you are deploying the app on other hosting solution (or localhost i.e.), set *HEROKU_DEPLOY* variable to *False* in *settings.py* Also you can remove the *vendor* folder and *Procfile* when not deploying on Heroku (required for use PDFtk resources)

-Note: If you are planning on generate a high amount of filled PDFs or your initial PDF form file size is big, consider to deploy the app in a Heroku paid-account or another hosting.
+**Note**: If you are planning on generate a high amount of filled PDFs or your initial PDF form file size is big, consider to deploy the app in a Heroku paid-account or another hosting.
 Due disk restrictions, the app could show you repeatedly an error if the disk limit is reached while generating filled PDFs.

+The *requirements.txt* file included in this repo is intended for deploying the app on Heroku, if you want to deploy the app on your own server/host install the following in your [virtualenv](https://virtualenv.pypa.io/en/latest/):

+    pip install django
+    pip install pdfjinja
+    pip install django-bootstrap3

 ### Demo ###